maurynickelson/windows-11-stig-remediation-labs/WN11-CC-000197/README.md

 # Phase 3 — Remediation

-Remediation required configuring the registry policy value to enforce the Group Policy setting.
+Remediation required enforcing the registry value associated with the Group Policy setting.

 Executed: